The Spotlight FAQ

 So what are the spotlights, anyway?

-The spotlights are short lists of work put together by a few simple rules.
-Critiques written for works that are in one of the spotlights earn you much more karma than critiques on works that aren’t in one of the spotlights.
+The spotlights are lists of work compiled using a few simple rules.
+Critiques written for works that are in one of the spotlights earn you much more karma points than critiques on works that aren’t in one of the spotlights.
 The fastest way to earn karma points is to write critiques of work that is in one of the spotlights.

 Work is put in a spotlight based on a few simple rules.